Self-CriTeach: LLM Self-Teaching and Self-Critiquing for Improving Robotic Planning via Automated Domain Generation: Experimental Setup

 \subsection{Data and Evaluation Metrics}

 We evaluate our approach on a variety of planning tasks.
 During evaluation, the model is prompted with the problem description alone, without additional information, prompting skills, or reasoning traces.
-Here is the information for training and testing dataset.
+We now provide details about the training and testing datasets.

-\textbf{Training Data:} We have adopted \texttt{Blocks World Classic (BW Classic)} comprises traditional stacking, unstacking, and reordering problems, from the Blocksworld benchmark, with optimal solution lengths normally distributed between 0 and 20 steps~\citep{planbench, Liang2024-hf}. \texttt{Blocks World Hard (BW Hard)} increases difficulty by extending the planning horizon, featuring solution lengths uniformly distributed up to 60 steps. \texttt{Blocks World Align (BW Align)} introduces additional actions and orientation-related requirements, with solution lengths also uniformly distributed between 0 and 60 steps.
+\textbf{Training Data:} We have adopted the Blocksworld benchmark, with optimal solution lengths normally distributed between 0 and 20 steps~\citep{planbench, Liang2024-hf}. \texttt{Blocks World Hard (BW Hard)} increases difficulty by extending the planning horizon, featuring solution lengths up to 60 steps. \texttt{Blocks World Align (BW Align)} introduces additional actions and orientation-related requirements, with solutions up to 60 steps.
 We eventually obtained a training dataset size of 5807 for SFT.
-Details are in \Cref{TDD}.
+Full training details are in \Cref{TDD}.

-\textbf{Testing Data:} In addition to the seen task types used in training, we also include unseen tasks, \texttt{Prepare Experiment}, \texttt{Reorganize Room}, and \texttt{Machine Parts Assembly}, during testing to evaluate the model’s generalization and transferability to real-world scenarios.
+\textbf{Testing Data:} In addition to the seen task types used in training, during testing we also include unseen tasks, \texttt{Prepare Experiment}, \texttt{Reorganize Room}, and \texttt{Machine Parts Assembly}.
+This allows us to evaluate the model’s generalization capabilities and its transferability to real-world scenarios.
 These tasks require similar actions but involve more diverse objects, environments, and goals.
 The solution lengths are uniformly distributed between 0 and 60 steps.
-In total, the test set contains over 300 previously unseen objects and 50 furniture types, forming 1,400 novel test experiments across four environments.
+In total, the test set contains over 300 unseen objects and 50 furniture types, forming 1,400 novel test experiments.
 This design enables a thorough evaluation of the model’s ability to generalize.
 Further details are provided in \Cref{EDD}.